aspectran/aspectran.github.io/_pages/en/docs/architecture/activity-context-building.md

 ## 2. Build & Parsing

 Once the configuration is complete, the `build()` method is called to start the actual build process.
-The substantive work of this stage is handled by `com.aspectran.core.context.rule.parser.HybridActivityContextParser`.
+The substantive work of this stage is handled by `com.aspectran.core.context.rule.parser.HybridActivityContextRuleParser`.

-1.  **Parser Initialization**: `HybridActivityContextParser` internally creates a core helper object called `ActivityRuleAssistant`. `ActivityRuleAssistant` temporarily stores all parsed rules (`*Rule` objects), sets up relationships between rules, and is ultimately responsible for configuring the registries.
+1.  **Parser Initialization**: `HybridActivityContextRuleParser` internally creates a core helper object called `RuleParsingContext`. `RuleParsingContext` temporarily stores all parsed rules (`*Rule` objects), sets up relationships between rules, and is ultimately responsible for configuring the registries.

 2.  **Rule Parsing**: The parser performs its work based on the configured `contextRules` and `basePackages`.
     *   **File-based Parsing**: It iterates through the configuration files specified in `contextRules` and parses their content using `XmlActivityContextParser` or `AponActivityContextParser` depending on the file extension.
 The parsed result is converted into a tree of rule objects defined in the `com.aspectran.core.context.rule` package, such as `AspectRule`, `BeanRule`, and `TransletRule`.
     *   **Annotation-based Parsing**: It scans the package paths specified in `basePackages` to find classes annotated with `@Component`, `@Bean`, `@Aspect`, etc. `AnnotatedClassParser` analyzes these classes and creates equivalent `BeanRule` and `AspectRule` objects.

-3.  **Rule Registration**: All created `*Rule` objects are added to the appropriate internal collections by `ActivityRuleAssistant`.
+3.  **Rule Registration**: All created `*Rule` objects are added to the appropriate internal collections by `RuleParsingContext`.
 At this point, the rules are only loaded into memory; no actual instances have been created yet.

 ## 3. Context Creation